aribn/wp-pressthis-button/README.md

 ## What

-WordPress ships with a blog-specific [Press This](https://en.support.wordpress.com/press-this/) bookmarklet, which allows a blog author to select/highlight content from any website and quote it, [http://wpandlegalstuff.com/press-this-and-copyright-infringement/](with attribution), on their own WordPress blog.
+WordPress ships with a blog-specific [Press This](https://en.support.wordpress.com/press-this/) bookmarklet, which allows a blog author to select/highlight content from any website and quote it, [with attribution](http://wpandlegalstuff.com/press-this-and-copyright-infringement/), on their own WordPress blog.

 This project extends Press This functionality in two ways: First, it moves the UI from the browser Favorites bar into the web itself, embeddable on any web page.
 Second, it untethers the functionality from one specific WordPress server, instead allowing a viewer to specify their own WordPress server, wherever that may be.